-Who has to pay sales or use tax to District of Columbia?
+Who has to pay District of Columbia sales tax or use tax?

 District of Columbia says that an out-of-state seller is required to collect tax if they can be defined as a "retailer engaging in business".
 District of Columbia has certain additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.